Max-Nielsen/dataset_ufo/code/README.md

-# dataset_ufo
+# dataset_imdb/code
-this is the decription of dataset_ufo
+Web scraping code used to create the dataset.